Updated September 15, 2020

 What if I miss utility payments?

-Greater Cincinnati Water Works has also suspended water shutoffs due to non-payment.
+Greater Cincinnati Water Works has suspended water shutoffs due to non-payment.
 They are asking people to pay bills online or call them, since they have closed their lobby.
 Check out GCWW's update here.

 We encourage you to communicate with your utility companies to work out a payment plan if you get behind.

 Community Action Agency has closed their offices, but are continuing to service clients.
 Check their website for instructions on how to apply for energy assistance and other programs.

 Hamilton County has funding to help people with rent and utilities - see contact infomation below for the three organizations dispersing CARES Act funding - Talbert House, Community Action Agency, and Freestore Foodbank.